Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 ## Editors and Viewers, Tools

 A simple markdown is readable without WYSIWYG, and no editors are supporting it.
 No IDE (as Visual Studio) guarantees a "native" browser experience.
-So, the editor of choice is www.gihub.com where you switch between _Edit_ and _Preview_.
+Thus, the editor of choice is www.gihub.com where you switch between _Edit_ and _Preview_.

 * There's no excuse to avoid grammar check browser plugins.
 * View releases on browsers with different engines.
-* Always prove the mobile presentation to be legible.
+* Always prove the mobile presentation to be passable (it won't be perfect for rich layout).

 ## Limitations

 ### Markdown

-- Markdown doesn't have special characters like HTML or rich-text editors.
+- Markdown doesn't have codes akin to HTML or rich-text formats (e.g. for non-breaking space).
 - Native markdown tables are intended for little portions of data.
 - There are no variables in markup (Remember it's plain text.)

 ### Git

 - The saddest experience with raw markdown is that you can't include shared content and snippets but <samp>copy-paste</samp>.
-- GitHub removes styles and some other formatting.
-Thus there are always borders in both markdown and HTML tables.
+- GitHub removes styles and some other formatting.\
+(Thus there are always borders in both markdown and HTML tables).
 - There's no overlay for image loading but blank space &mdash; readers may be unaware of this and skip your beautiful illustrations.
 - Many (if not most) Q&A tricks for markdown won't work on Git.
+- GitHub site editir could provide much more actions than Preview and Commit.
-- GitHub isn't the fastest and smartest markdown engine.
+- GitHub isn't the fastest and the smartest markdown engine.

 ## Non-text

 ### Diagrams

 + Enough to say that you can and shall insert [mermaid](https://mermaid.js.org)<sup>🔗</sup> diagrams.
-They are evolving pretty fast.
+And that they are evolving pretty fast.
 + Entity names can be made into HTML links (but not in every type!).
 + "Mermaids" aren't for illustration.
-For a specific layout or artistic look, you must snap/save a drawing in other tools.
+For a specific layout or artistic look, you have to snap/save a drawing in other apps.

 ### Pictures

 + That's nothing bad with including images in documents but their size.
 Markdown on Git won't support extra features like linkable picture areas or images in pop-ups.

-### Pictograms
+### Pictograms / Symbols

 GitHub markdown has <code>:<i>emoji</i>:</code> codes but it's the same collection as in _emoji keyboard_ (<kbd>Win+.</kbd> for Windows users).
 The only exception, to my knowledge, is Git's <code>:octocat:</code>.
 Emojis are better than their codes unless a document must be saved as <samp>ASCII</samp>.

+HTML symbols enhance the choice.

 WARNING: Different browsers may show some pictograms differently, a snapshot for example: